wesgk/OrderingApp/README.md

 *Currently the functionality is very limited.*

-> Orders &amp; Users can be created and edited.
+* Orders &amp; Users can be created and edited
-> Vendor options supplied via Google Places API
+* Vendor options supplied via Google Places API
-..> Options filtered on users proximity, via GeoLocation
+..* Options filtered on users proximity, via GeoLocation
+* Skeleton of SMS text messaging is working via Twilio's Node module

 ## Code Samples
 This is the existing order object: